cosmicrhea/game/NOTES.md

-# Glass
+# glAss

-Glass is a survival horror game for Mac, PC, and consoles.
+The game is a survival horror game for Mac, PC, and consoles.
 Taking place in Denmark, you play as [Name], an agent for the DDIS.

 ## Story & Location Overview